-Always remember to apply first aid to saddle sores that include broken skin – everyone and, even mild skin irritation, is a risk for infection – so even mild sores can benefit from being kept clean and protected with a coat of antibiotic ointment.
+Always remember to apply first aid to saddle sores that include broken skin.
+Even mild skin irritation is a risk for infection – so even mild sores can benefit from being kept clean and protected with a coat of antibiotic ointment.

 How to Find the Cause of Saddle Sores, Based on Where They Show Up

 Not all saddle sores are equal, and paying attention to where exactly your skin get irritated during riding can be a clue for how to prevent this problem in future rides.

 If you get saddle sores on your inner legs: